influxdata/docs-v2/content/v2.0/reference/api/influxdb-1x/dbrp.md

 ##### If no retention policy is specified:
 1. Check for the specified database in the DBRP mapping service.
-  - If database exists, get the default retention policy for the specified database, and then:
+  - If the database exists, get the default retention policy for the specified database, and then:
   - If the database doesn't exists, add the database, set its default retention policy as `autogen`, and then:
 2. Continue the [normal DBRP mapping behavior](#when-writing-data).